Ruichen0424/AB-BNN/README.md

 ## Main Results

-The pre-trained models can be downloaded at [Baidu Netdisk](https://pan.baidu.com/s/1P8H89pCwLiROlxiR73xL8A?pwd=abnn) (pwd=abnn) or , and the codes for inference can be found in [./Inference](https://github.com/Ruichen0424/AB-BNN/tree/master/Inference).
+The pre-trained models can be downloaded at [Baidu Netdisk](https://pan.baidu.com/s/1P8H89pCwLiROlxiR73xL8A?pwd=abnn) (pwd=abnn), and the codes for inference can be found in [./Inference](https://github.com/Ruichen0424/AB-BNN/tree/master/Inference).

 <table>